cgvfxmath/cgvfxmath.github.io/_posts/2023-03-26-OpenCV-Ceres.md

 7. Click "Open Project" button.

-8. Build "OpenCV" solution inside MSVC.
+8. Build "INSTALL" project in release mode inside MSVC.

 9. You can see that the files are created in "C:\tmp\built".

 10. Copy:
-* "C:\tmp\built\include\opencv2" directory ➜ "$(DIBLAT_PATH)\extern\include\opencv2"
-* "C:\tmp\built\x64\vc17\lib*.lib" files ➜ "$(DIBLAT_PATH)\extern\lib".
-* "C:\tmp\built\x64\vc17\bin*.dll" files ➜ "$(DIBLAT_PATH)\extern\bin".
-* "C:\tmp\built\x64\vc17\bin*.exe" files ➜ "$(DIBLAT_PATH)\extern\bin".

-### gflags (formerly Google Commandline Flags)

-1. Download gflags-master.zip file from [GitHub](https://github.com/gflags/gflags) and unzip it to “C:\tmp\gflags-master”.

-2. In CMake-gui:
-* Specify the directory where the source code is located.
-We’ll refer to it as {source}.
-* Specify the directory where the binary will be created.
-We’ll refer to it as {build} = {source}\mybuild. (due to “BUILD” file already exists.)

-3. Click “Configure” button.
-* Visual Studio 17 2022
-* Use default native compilers

-4. Specify the appropriate options.
-Please refer to the captured PNG file for details.

-5. Click “Generate” button.

-6. Click “Open Project” button.

-7. Build “INSTALL” project in release mode inside MSVC.

-8. You can see that the files are created in “C:\tmp\built”.

-9. Copy:
-* “C:\tmp\built\include\gflags” directory ➜ “$(DIBLAT_PATH)\extern\include\gflags”
-* “C:\tmp\built\lib*.lib” files ➜ “$(DIBLAT_PATH)\extern\lib”
-* “C:\tmp\built\bin*.dll” files ➜ “$(DIBLAT_PATH)\extern\bin”

-### glog (Google Logging Library)

-1. Download glog-master.zip file from [GitHub](https://github.com/google/glog) and unzip it to "C:\tmp\glog-master".

-2. In CMake-gui:
-* Specify the directory where the source code is located.
-We'll refer to it as {source}.
-* Specify the directory where the binary will be created.
-We'll refer to it as {build} = {source}\build.

-3. Click "Configure" button.
-* Visual Studio 17 2022
-* Use default native compilers

-4. Specify the appropriate options.
-Please refer to the captured PNG file for details.

-5. Click "Generate" button.

-6. Click "Open Project" button.

-7. Build "INSTALL" project in release mode inside MSVC.

-8. You can see that the files are created in "C:\tmp\built".

-9. Copy:
 * "C:\tmp\built\include\glog" directory ➜ "$(DIBLAT_PATH)\extern\include\glog"
 * "C:\tmp\built\lib*.lib" files ➜ "$(DIBLAT_PATH)\extern\lib"
 * "C:\tmp\built\bin*.dll" files ➜ "$(DIBLAT_PATH)\extern\bin"

 ### SuiteSparse

-1. Download suitesparse-metis-for-windows-master.zip file from [GitHub](https://github.com/jlblancoc/suitesparse-metis-for-windows) and unzip it to "C:\tmp\suitesparse-metis-for-windows-master".
+1. Download suitesparse-metis-for-windows-master.zip file from [GitHub](https://github.com/jlblancoc/suitesparse-metis-for-windows).

+2. Unzip it to "C:\tmp\suitesparse-metis-for-windows-master".

-2. In CMake-gui:
+3. In CMake-gui:
 * Specify the directory where the source code is located.
 We'll refer to it as {source}.
 * Specify the directory where the binary will be created.
 We'll refer to it as {build} = {source}\build.

-3. Click "Configure" button.
+4. Click "Configure" button.
 * Visual Studio 17 2022
 * Use default native compilers

-4. Specify the appropriate options.
+5. Specify the appropriate options.
 Please refer to the captured PNG file for details.

-5. Click "Generate" button.
+6. Click "Generate" button.

-6. Click "Open Project" button.
+7. Click "Open Project" button.

-7. Build "INSTALL" project in release mode inside MSVC.
+8. Build "INSTALL" project in release mode inside MSVC.

-8. You can see that the files are created in "C:\tmp\built".
+9. You can see that the files are created in "C:\tmp\built".

-9. Copy:
+10. Copy:
 * "C:\tmp\built\include\suitesparse" directory ➜ "$(DIBLAT_PATH)\extern\include\suitesparse"
 * "C:\tmp\built\lib*.lib" files ➜ "$(DIBLAT_PATH)\extern\lib"
 * "C:\tmp\built\bin*.dll" files ➜ "$(DIBLAT_PATH)\extern\bin"